M8 armored gun system

-The M8 Armored Gun System (AGS), sometimes known as the Buford, is an American light tank that was intended to replace the M551 Sheridan and TOW missile–armed Humvees in the 82nd Airborne Division and 2nd Armored Cavalry Regiment (2nd ACR) of the U.S. Army respectively.
+The M8 armored gun system (AGS), incorrectly cited as the Buford, is an American light tank that was intended to replace the M551 Sheridan and TOW missile-armed Humvees in the 82nd Airborne Division and 2nd Armored Cavalry Regiment (2nd ACR) of the U.S. Army respectively.

-The M8 AGS began as a private venture of FMC Corporation, called the Close Combat Vehicle Light (CCVL), in 1983.
-The Army began the Armored Gun System program to develop a mobile gun platform that could be airdropped.
+The M8 AGS began as a private venture of FMC Corporation, called the close combat vehicle light (CCVL), in 1983.
+The Army began the armored gun system program to develop a mobile gun platform that could be airdropped.
 By 1992, the AGS was one of the Army's top priority acquisition programs.
 The service selected FMC's CCVL over proposals from three other teams.
 The service sought to purchase 237 AGS systems to begin fielding in 1997.
+Key characteristics of the AGS are its light weight (17.8 ST in its low-velocity airdrop configuration), field-installable modular armor, M35 105 mm caliber soft recoil rifled gun, 21-round magazine autoloader, and slide-out powerpack.

-The Army canceled the M8 AGS program in 1996 over the objections of Congress and the Department of Defense, due to the service's budgetary constraints.
+Though it had authorized the start of production of the type classified M8 a year earlier, the Army canceled the AGS program in 1996 due to the service's budgetary constraints.
 The Sheridan was retired without a true successor.
 The AGS never saw service, though the 82nd Airborne sought to press the preproduction units into service in Iraq.
-The AGS was unsuccessfully marketed for export, and was reincarnated for several subsequent U.S. Army assault gun/light tank programs.
-United Defense LP proposed the AGS as the Mobile Gun System (MGS) variant of the Interim Armored Vehicle program in 2000, but lost out to the General Motors–General Dynamics' LAV III, which was type classified as the Stryker M1128 Mobile Gun System.
-BAE Systems offered the AGS system for the Army's Mobile Protected Firepower requirement, but lost to the General Dynamics Griffin in 2022.
+The AGS was unsuccessfully marketed for export and was reincarnated for several subsequent U.S. Army assault gun/light tank programs.
+United Defense LP proposed the AGS as the Mobile Gun System (MGS) variant of the Interim Armored Vehicle program in 2000, but lost out to the General Motors–General Dynamics' LAV III, which was type classified as the Stryker M1128 mobile gun system.
+BAE Systems offered the AGS system for the Army's XM1302 Mobile Protected Firepower requirement, but lost to the General Dynamics Griffin II—later type classified as the M10 Booker—in 2022.

 Development

 The U.S. Army recognized the poor performance of the M551 Sheridan light tank in the Vietnam War and began the process of retiring the vehicle in 1977.
-A small number were retained in active service by the 82nd Airborne Division and the National Guard.
+A small number of Sheridans were retained in active service by the 82nd Airborne Division and the National Guard.
 The Army designated the M3 Bradley armored reconnaissance vehicle to partially fill the Sheridan's role.